Biking

 Punta Gorda Pathways

-Punta Gorda is, by far, one of the most bicycle-friendly cities in the United States.
+Punta Gorda is one of the most bicycle-friendly cities in the United States.

-Punta Gorda Pathways connect throughout the city to provide a bicycle-friendly transportation network.
-The most well known is probably Harborwalk, running two and half miles along...you guessed it, Charlotte Harbor.
+The Punta Gorda Pathways connect throughout the city in a bicycle-friendly transportation network.
+The most well known is probably Harborwalk, running 2.5 miles along...you guessed it, Charlotte Harbor.

 Linear Park is built on a historic railroad bed that was abandoned in the 1890s and runs about 1 mile through picturesque neighborhoods in Punta Gorda from Fishermen's Village to Tamiami Trail.